Employee Benefits

 3 min read

-Have you ever wondered, “Can I use my HSA for massage therapy?”
-Or maybe you’ve wondered if you can use it for cold medicine, eyeglasses, or renovations to make your house accessible.
-If you have a health savings account (HSA), you may be aware that it can be used for more than just covering copays, deductibles, and prescriptions.
-You can use it for holistic healthcare costs, mental healthcare, over-the-counter (OTC) medications, and more.
-You can even invest the balance to save for medical costs after retirement.
+If you have a health savings account (HSA), you may be aware that you can use it for more than just covering copays, deductibles, and prescriptions.1 You can use it for massage therapy, holistic healthcare, mental healthcare, over-the-counter (OTC) medications, and more.2,3 You can even invest the balance to save for medical costs after retirement.
 Read on to learn more about putting your HSA funds to good use.

-Using your HSA for holistic treatments
+Using your HSA for massage therapy and holistic care

 • Massage therapy

-• Chiropractic services
+• Chiropractic services (may require an LMN)

 Using your HSA for OTC products